Stephen Kimber: Career

 From 1985 to 2002 he was the weekly political and general columnist for The Daily News in Halifax.
 He is currently a weekly political and public affairs columnist for the Halifax Examiner and a Contributing Editor for Atlantic Business Magazine.
 His writing has appeared in many major Canadian newspapers and magazines.
 As an Ottawa-based broadcaster, he was a current affairs producer on CTV Television Network and a producer, story editor, writer and host for many CBC Television and radio programs.

-He has been a professor at The University of King's College since 1983 and has been the director of the School of Journalism three times.
+He has been a professor at the University of King's College since 1983 and has been the director of the School of Journalism three times.
 In 2013, he co-founded the university's Master of Fine Arts in Creative Nonfiction program.

-Honors
+Honours

 Kimber received an honorable mention from the Centre for Investigative Journalism that he shared with Kelly Shiers for an article in Cities Magazine about the botched search for a little boy lost in the woods of Nova Scotia.

+He won the 2022 Evelyn Richardson Award for his book Alexa!: Changing the Face of Canadian Politics.

+In 2023, he was appointed a member of the Order of Nova Scotia for representing Nova Scotia in the national press and mentoring several generations of journalists.